tddewey/tdd-progress/readme.txt

 Tested up to: 3.3.1
 Stable tag: 0.4

-Configure and display any number of percent-complete progress bars.8
+Configure and display any number of percent-complete progress bars.

 == Description ==